Multiplexed Internet Domain Names

 Since legacy generic TLDs and country code TLDs increasingly outperform ICANN's ngTLDs, that's where innovation would be most beneficial.

 Problems solved by multiplexed

 Domain names were introduced in 1983.
-The only major improvement since then was when global users demanded characters and scripts outside standard ASCII English; the Internet Engineering Task Force developed IDNA - Internationalizing Domain Names in Applications to meet the need.
-That step was taken back in 2003, the year before Facebook was launched.
+The only major improvement since then was when global users demanded characters and scripts outside standard ASCII English, and the Internet Engineering Task Force developed IDNA - Internationalizing Domain Names in Applications - to meet the need.
+That step was taken back in 2003!

 When ICANN was first proposed by the US Department of Commerce, the primary issue they addressed was: "... widespread dissatisfaction about the absence of competition in domain name registration."
 The DoC never mentioned customer benefit or user demand.
 ICANN was built on supply side push - Internet users were never asked if they wanted thousands of new Top Level Domains.

 The DoC also runs the US Patent and Trademark Office.
 They could have said: 'compete by inventing a better system' but instead ICANN was founded and populated by groups that supported launching new TLDs.